Car flips during I-10 police pursuit; family says officers drew guns on son

 “It’s mind-boggling, and for a parent to understand that the weapons are drawn to your child knowing that it was another vehicle,” she said.

+State Police say troopers initially believed the overturned vehicle was the suspect vehicle involved in the pursuit and conducted a high-risk approach.

+Once troopers realized the vehicle contained uninvolved motorists, they immediately shifted their focus to rendering aid to the occupants and assisting with the crash scene.

-State Police say the suspect vehicle later left the roadway and crashed near the interstate.
-The driver fled the scene on foot but was located several hours later and taken into custody.
+The suspect, 34-year-old Klabert Joseph Guillot of Houma, left the roadway and crashed near the interstate.
+Guillot fled the scene on foot but was located several hours later and taken into custody.

 The Vazquez family says they are grateful to be alive but remain shaken by the experience.